YyLinkWorld/HHGFP-Net/README.md

 ## News!

-- 2024-9-24 This research has been submitted as a paper to IEEE TGRS. the code from the paper has been published on this page (we will continue to tweak and optimize it).
+- 2024-9-24 This research has been submitted as a paper to IEEE TGRS.
+- 2024-9-25 The code from the paper has been published on this page (we will continue to tweak and optimize it).

 ## HSFM
 ![image](./resources/HSFM.png)